 We also recommend reading Licensing overview report 2017: what we found and what you need to know to meet your licence obligations.

 MIS manager licence applications take time to get right, so get in early

-Based on our experience with DIMS licensing, we expect your MIS application will involve at least some engagement with us before it is ready to be approved.
+Based on our experience, we expect your MIS application will involve at least some engagement with us before it is ready to be approved.
 Some applications will take longer than others and therefore require more input from us.

 To ensure we can give you the right level of support, we strongly recommend you talk to your supervisor and to us about your application, before you submit it.